 *This method will also work to remove any food stuck to your gecko’s skin.
 Sometimes geckos walk through or splash in their gecko pudding…which may be fun in the moment, but once it dries it becomes rock hard!
 Never pick dry bits of food off of your gecko.
-You could tear his skin underneath.
-Always soften the stuck food using the method outlined below & then wipe it off with a damp paper towel.*
+You could tear the skin underneath.
+Always soften the stuck food using the method outlined below & then wipe it off with a damp cotton swab.*

 1. A deli cup or tupperware container large enough for your gecko to comfortably fit inside of.
 Be sure the container has a tight-fitting lid & poke a few small vent holes in the container so your gecko can breathe.